 Maximum scoring steps.
 Requests to use the Fisher scoring algorithm up to iteration number n.
-Specify a positive integer.
+Specify a non-negative integer.

 Singularity tolerance.
-This is the value used as tolerance in checking singularity.
+This value is used as the tolerance in checking singularity.
 Specify a positive value.

 Linear Mixed Models Statistics